aws-samples/cfn101-workshop/workshop/content/next-steps/_index.md

 ---

-In this section, you can find further content related to CloudFormation, such as template examples, solutions to common architecture designs, tools and more...
+In this section, you can find additional content related to CloudFormation, such as template examples, solutions to common architecture designs, tools and more...

 {{% children showhidden="false" %}}